adap/flower/examples/quickstart-xgboost/README.md

 python3 client.py
 ```

 You will see that XGBoost is starting a federated training.
-Look at the [code](https://github.com/adap/flower/tree/main/examples/quickstart-xgboost) for a detailed explanation.
+Look at the [code](https://github.com/adap/flower/tree/main/examples/quickstart-xgboost) and [tutorial](https://flower.dev/docs/framework/tutorial-quickstart-xgboost.html) for a detailed explanation.